GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Putting It All Together

-Below are the steps from start-to-finish to create a stat bondmate:

-- Experience grind until Level 30.
+1. Experience grind until Level 30.
-- Pass the Bronze exam and promote to Bronze Grade (requires 3 No Grade tags).
+2. Pass the Bronze exam and promote to Bronze Grade (requires 3 No Grade tags).
-- Defeat Helmut and either Melgina or Octoranus.
+3. Defeat Helmut and either Melgina or Octoranus.
     - Killing them repeatedly does not give extra trust.
-    - If the Nameless bondmate dies at any point doing any of the above steps it will add between 2-5 extra Camp conversations.
+    - If the Nameless bondmate candidate dies at any point doing any of the above steps it will add between 2-5 extra Camp conversations.
-- Go to the Beginning Abyss, F7 and trust farm with a same-alignment team until the flaming-heart appears.
+4. Go to the Beginning Abyss, F7 and trust farm with a same-alignment team until the flaming-heart appears.
-- Go to the Guild - Training Room and attach any two, Level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate.
+5. Go to the Guild - Training Room and attach any two, Level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate.

+!!! danger "**WARNING - READ ME**"
-!!! danger "**Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**" !!! danger "**Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**" !!! danger "**Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**"
+    **Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**" **Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**" **Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**"

-- Dismiss.
+6. Dismiss.
-- During the dismissal scene you will be notified that the adventurer is now a bondmate.
+7. During the dismissal scene you will be notified that the adventurer is now a bondmate.
-- The Bronze Grade tag will be refunded.
+8. The Bronze Grade tag will be refunded.
-- Check the Bondmate List to see if they rolled a Level 4 or 5.
+9. Check the Bondmate List to see if they rolled a Level 4 or 5.

 ## Other Notes

 - Historically, adding additional bondmates (3-5) before dismissal always averaged out to a 50/50 chance to get a Level 4 or 5 bondmate.
 Whether this has changed or not in recent patches remains untested.
-- Matching elements does not provide an additional stat boost.
+- Matching elements does -not- provide an additional stat boost.

 ## Bondmate Trait Table